smithre4/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Will Outlook for iOS and Android support third-party EMM or MDM solutions?

-Outlook for iOS and Android supports Intune for device and applications management.
+Outlook for iOS and Android supports Intune for device and application management.
 Third-party MDM providers can deploy the Outlook app the same way they would deploy any iOS or Android app, using their existing tools.
 They can also apply device management controls like device PIN, device encryption, wipe, and more, all of which are important for a secure email experience, but all of which are also completely independent of Outlook for iOS and Android.
 In order to manage the app itself (such as restricting actions with corporate data like cut, copy, paste, and "save as"), customers will need to use Microsoft Intune.
-For detailed technical information, please see Intune's [conditional access](https://docs.microsoft.com/en-us/intune-classic/deploy-use/restrict-access-to-email-and-o365-services-with-microsoft-intune) and [MAM](https://docs.microsoft.com/en-us/intune-classic/deploy-use/protect-app-data-using-mobile-app-management-policies-with-microsoft-intune) documentation.
+For detailed technical information, please see Azure Active Directory's [conditional access](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal) and Intune's [App Protection Policies](https://docs.microsoft.com/en-us/intune/app-protection-policy) documentation.

 ### Q: Is a license required to use Outlook for iOS and Android?